 4. Enoki mushrooms help in the prevention of oxidation of meat

 Enoki mushrooms contain ergothioneine an antioxidant and show radical scavenging activity, suppressed lipid oxidation (brown color) of bigeye tuna meat and ground beef for more than 12 and 7 days during ice storage (7).

-Furthermore, enoki mushroom act as antimetabolic agents used to prevent post-harvest melanosis in shrimp and other crustaceans (8).
+Furthermore, enoki mushroom acts as antimetabolic agents used to prevent post-harvest melanosis in shrimp and other crustaceans (8).
 Therefore, enoki mushroom may be useful as a food additive for stabilizing the fresh color of tuna meat during ice storage (9).

 5. Immune booster enoki mushrooms

 Enoki mushroom is a rich source of polysaccharides enhance the structure and function of thymus and spleen.
 Which is important for T lymphocytes activation and maturation (10).
-Moreover, oligosaccharides of enoki mushroom act as a potential immunomodulatory agent and natural antioxidant which show radical scavenging activities and useful in oxidation and immune applications (11).
+Moreover, oligosaccharides of enoki mushroom act as a potential immunomodulatory agent and natural antioxidant which shows radical scavenging activities and useful in oxidation and immune applications (11).